Helping Your Students Thrive with Our Well-Being Curriculum

 - Critical thinking

 Helping students grow in these six dispositions supports other intervention frameworks, such as suicide prevention programs and trauma-informed practices.
 We know that every school has a Response to Intervention (RTI) plan that is unique to the challenges their students face.
-That’s why we constructed our well-being curriculum with many approaches in mind.
+That’s why we constructed our social-emotional learning program with many approaches in mind.

 “We want to provide something that will work with whatever framework you’re using,” Chase said.